 Web frameworks help provide structure to modern web applications.
 Opinionated structures help keep development teams aligned and make code reuse viable.

 Demos for popular frameworks are included in separate pages:

-Legacy frameworks including Dojo are covered in the "Legacy" section.
+Legacy frameworks including KnockoutJS are covered in the "Legacy" section.

 It is strongly recommended to use a framework.
 While modern websites can be built without frameworks, the framework ecosystems have battle-tested solutions for organizing data, page updates / routing, and other common problems.